anilabhadatta/educative.io_scraper/README.md

-      Update 7.7: Fixed removing of unecessary tags Update 7.8: Fixed Multple Bugs and Improvements Update 7.9: Added Style tag with filter:none
+      Update 7.7: Fixed removing of unecessary tags Update 7.8: Fixed Multple Bugs and Improvements Update 7.9: Added Style tag with filter:none Update 8.0: Skipped Projects if it is in current page

 ## How to use the Scraper?